 2.2 No possession

 Most charges under this criminal law relate to drug possession, and “possession” carries a specific legal definition under the state’s criminal laws.
-A defense, then, is for an accused to show that he/she never possessed a prohibited drug.
+A defense is for an accused to show that he/she never possessed a prohibited drug.

 2.3 Unlawful search and seizure

-If law enforcement obtains evidence from an unreasonable or unlawful search and seizure, then that evidence can get excluded from a criminal case.
+If law enforcement obtains evidence from an unreasonable or unlawful search and seizure, that evidence can be excluded from a criminal case.
 This means that any charges in the case could get reduced or even dismissed.

 3. What are the penalties?